JoeyHendricks/python-benchmark-harness/README.md

 from QuickPotato.configuration.manager import options  # Import the options object

-options.collect_performance_statistics = True  # <-- Set to True to enable profiling
+options.enable_profiling = True  # <-- Set to True to enable profiling

 fast_method()

 options.collect_performance_statistics = False  # <-- Set to False to disable profiling

 ```
-> Do note that options states are saved to a yaml file.
+> Do note that the states of options are saved.

 ### Boundary Testing